LimeChain/hashport-contracts/README.md

 -   Generates three member accounts and send them 0.1 ethers

 -   Sets the required validators to be members of the Governance contract
--   Prints out WHBAR, Bridge, Alice, Bob and Carol Wallets
+-   Prints out WHBAR, Controller, Alice, Bob and Carol Wallets

 #### How to run: